 The show was startling; I was taken aback by how powerful it was.
 Reproductions of Haring’s art, like those of Roy Lichtenstein’s, look great but can’t convey the formal aspects which give the works much of their strength.
 Seeing the actual paintings made me realize how important scale is in Haring’s work, and allowed me to see them as not just cartoons – to recognize their abstract qualities.
 His bold, confident stroke frequently possesses as much visual weight as the object it delineates.
 He also often utilized an all-over compositional style and created tension by minimizing the distinction between the figure and the ground until they became almost interchangeable.
 The push-pull results of these components contribute to his work’s signature pulsating energy.

 The Political Line’s focus also made clear the gravitas of Haring’s oeuvre, which I had previously not considered.
 His unwavering dedication to his sociopolitical concerns continues to inspire.
 Drug addiction, nuclear proliferation, children’s issues, apartheid, and AIDS (another public health crisis exacerbated by presidential ignorance, ineptitude, and inaction) were some of the causes he took on in his work.
 If his “radiant child” image symbolizes hope, we could use Keith Haring now.
 We could use his hope and his activism and his drive, and we could use his anger.

-Keith Haring would have turned 62 today; he died on February 16, 1990 of AIDS-related complications.
-He was 31 years old.
+Keith Haring would have turned sixty-two today; he died on February 16, 1990 of AIDS-related complications.
+He was thirty-one years old.

 All artwork © The Keith Haring Foundation